 How to do the workout:

-“Strong arms, back, shoulders, and core muscles contribute to better posture and form, Watch the Boston Marathon long-distance runs,” says April Gatlin, certified personal trainer and master trainer at STRIDE fitness.
+“Strong arms, back, shoulders, and core muscles contribute to better posture and form, which translates to about a 10K pace for many runners long-distance runs,” says April Gatlin, certified personal trainer and master trainer at STRIDE fitness.

 How to do the workout: